 Our team is excited that you are considering the University of Houston campus as your conference site.
 We have a beautiful campus and would enjoy the opportunity to be your host.
-Our summer conference season runs between late May and early August.
+Our summer conference season runs between late May until the end of July.
 Campus accommodations offer lower rates than the average hotel and afford guests the opportunity to take advantage of a large metropolitan university.
 Each summer, our staff serves 10,000 guests of all ages and individuals from around the world in our residential facilities.
 Our goal is for each group to have a positive experience and each conference to be a huge success.
 We encourage all new and returning group organizers to read through the information within this guide and consider our policies as you begin the planning process.
 Please don’t hesitate to contact a member of our team if questions arise.

 CONFERENCE HOUSING RESERVATION REQUESTS

 All groups interested in booking a stay at the University of Houston must complete the conference reservation request form.
 Requests are accepted on a continual basis and reservations are based on availability, so early submission is encouraged.
 Once the completed conference reservation request form is received, a staff member will provide an estimated cost of all services.
 Once the estimate is approved, a contract will be drafted.
 All reservations are still pending until a signed contract is received.